 Cost-effective electric power has been a challenge for communities and industrial or commercial installations without access to a strong utility grid.
-They have had to rely on engine- or turbine-driven generator sets that, while highly reliable, typically produce power at much higher cost than a large utility.
+They have had to rely on engine- or turbine-driven generator sets that, while highly reliable, typically produce power at a much higher cost than a large utility.

-Now a better model is emerging that combines newly cost-effective renewable energy from wind or solar sources with conventional diesel or gas-fueled generation.
+Now a better model is emerging that combines newly cost-effective renewable energy from wind or solar sources with conventional diesel- or gas-fueled generation.
 These installations, called hybrid microgrids, also employ energy storage to add power system stability and enable further energy cost reduction.

-Enabled by sharp declines in the cost of wind and solar energy, as well as lower energy storage costs relative to the price of fuel, hybrid microgrids are well suited to a host of applications: individual buildings, resorts, mine sites, remote villages, small islands and others.
+Aided by sharp declines in the cost of wind and solar energy, as well as lower energy storage costs relative to the price of fuel, hybrid microgrids are well suited to a host of applications, including individual buildings, resorts, mine sites, remote villages, small islands and others.
 The most promising applications are those with total power demand from 100 kW to 20 MW.

-Figure 1.Typical single-line diagram of a hybrid microgrid
+Figure 1: Typical single-line diagram of a hybrid microgrid

 The basic concept is simple.
-Wind or solar energy reduces reliance on generator sets' produced energy, saving on fuel and, to a lesser extent, on maintenance costs.
+Wind or solar energy reduces reliance on power produced from generator sets, saving fuel and, to a lesser extent, maintenance costs.
 The generator sets firm the renewable sources and follow the load.
 Sophisticated digital controls tie the system together.
-Energy storage enhances system economics while also helping the generator sets respond smoothly to significant fluctuations in output from the renewable resources and maintaining consistent voltage and frequency (Figure 1).
+Energy storage enhances system economics and helps the generator sets respond smoothly to significant fluctuations in output from the renewable resources, while maintaining consistent voltage and frequency, as shown in Figure 1.

-The hybrid microgrid concept is quickly becoming the preferred approach to delivering low-cost, reliable power in settings beyond the reach of electric utility infrastructure.
+The hybrid microgrid concept is quickly becoming the preferred approach to delivering low-cost, reliable power in settings beyond the reach of larger electric utility infrastructure.